-As we previously discussed in this section and in the DC Electric Systems Section, your boat has a total of four (4) bilge pumps.
-The Emergency, or High Water Pump, and the fwd, mid, and aft bilge pumps.
+As we previously discussed in this section and in the DC Electric Systems Section, your boat has a total of two bilge pumps.
+The Emergency, or High Water Pump, and the standard bilge pump.
 We detailed the operations of these pumps in the DC Electric Section (Section 7).
 Here are the steps mentioned in that subject: